AdobeDocs/campaign.en/help/v8/config/enhanced-security.md

 * Set up your side VPN based on the Adobe-side VPN configuration.

-* Keep both tunnels up for HA.
+* Keep both tunnels up for High Availability.

 * Monitor your side tunnel.